A Guide For Managing Anxiety Disorders & Stress

 There are many different types of therapy to consider, such as cognitive behavioral therapy (CBT), psychodynamic therapy, and group therapy, all of which can help people find relief from anxiety.

-Which therapy type is best for your anxiety disorder?
+Which type of therapy is best for your anxiety disorder?

 While each person is different, many people who live with anxiety disorder find success in managing anxiety using CBT.
 This type of talk therapy can teach many individuals how to recognize and control feelings and thoughts, possibly facilitating true change in their emotions and behavior.